General Mechanism of Evolution Shared by Proteins and Words: Network Analysis

-Network is a good tool to describe dynamic process\cite{complex network, BA model, SF in domain network}.
-Inspired by Eqs. (\ref{freq_comb}, \ref{Allo}, \ref{Link}), we realize that $D_x$ and $D_y$ can be used to construct a multilayer network\cite{MN} $\mathcal{M=(G, C)}$ where $\mathcal{G}$ is a family of graphs and $\mathcal{C}$ is the set of interlayer connections. $\mathcal{G}$ contains two layers, word $G_w=(V_w, E_w)$ and syllgram $G_s=(V_s, E_s)$.
-As long as two words/syllgrams appear in the same $D_y$/$D_x$, there is an edge $e^w$/$e^s$ between them.
-For example, (a) when two words AC and BC share the same syllgram C for layer $G_w$, we connect them with edge $e^w=(\text{AC, BC})$; (b) when two syllgram A and C appear in the same word contains A and C for layer $G_s$, such as AC, they are connected by edge $e^s=(\text{A, C})$.
+Network is a handy tool to describe the dynamical processes in complex systems\cite{scale_inv, uni_network, MN, complex network, BA model, SF in domain network, self-org, shifted, social dynamics}.
+We realize that $D_x$ and $D_y$ can be used to construct a multilayer network that contains two layers, protein/word $G_b$ and domain/syllagram $G_c$, as in Extended Fig. \ref{topology}.
+Whenever two words/syllagrams appear in the same $D_y$/$D_x$, an edge $e^b$/$e^c$ is assigned between them.
+Same for proteins/domains.

-There are three topological properties that characterize the network: degree distribution $P(k_\alpha)$, clustering coefficients\cite{cluster} $C_\alpha$, and the shortest path length $L_\alpha$, where $\alpha=w$ for protein/word and $s$ for domain/syllgram.
-The degree distribution $P(k_\alpha)$ denotes the number of vertices exhibiting $k_\alpha$ edges.
-One of our results is shown in Fig. \ref{topology}.
-A lot of isolated vertices constitute single-domain proteins.
-We have checked that the features in Fig. \ref{topology} are shared by other organisms and texts\cite{SM}.
-The scale-free behavior we discovered for $G_s$ not only agrees with previous research on genes\cite{SF in domain network}, but also exists in languages\cite{SM}.
-This proves that the use of domains/syllgrams to synthesize proteins/words is crucial to self-organization\cite{self-org}.

-With the aid of rank-rank analysis and network, we have found many quantitative features shared by gene and language: (a) frequency-rank distribution of protein/word follows Zipf's law, (b) rank-rank distribution obeys the scaling structure, (c) allocation and link function can be simply expressed as Eqs. (\ref{Allo_y}, \ref{Link_x}), (d) network of domain/syllgram is scale-free, and (e) clustering coefficient for the network of protein/word is high.
-These facts suggest there exists a strong correspondence between gene and language, as described in Tab. \ref{hierarchy}.